W0823713/Web452_ASP.net_0823713_assignment/README.md

        setting the ASPNETCORE_ENVIRONMENT environment
        variable to Development and restarting the app.

-Resolved Errors (In Between Development)
+**Resolved Errors (In Between Development)**

-Error 1: During the development process, encountered an issue related to data validation.
+- Error 1: During the development process, encountered an issue related to data validation.
 The error was resolved by revisiting the validation rules and updating them to match the intended criteria.
-Error 2: Another challenge was faced while configuring the database, specifically related to database migrations.
+- Error 2: Another challenge was faced while configuring the database, specifically related to database migrations.
 This issue was resolved by reapplying the database migrations and ensuring the schema was up to date.

-Project Description
+**Project Description**
-The "Arya's Socks" project is an ASP.NET Core 3.1 web application that offers a comprehensive catalog of socks.
+- The "Arya's Socks" project is an ASP.NET Core 3.1 web application that offers a comprehensive catalog of socks.
 It features a user-friendly interface, secure authentication, and a sock catalog with the ability to add, edit, and remove socks.
 The project also provides an 'About Us' page to introduce the fictional company, Arya's Socks.

-Conclusion
+**Conclusion**
-This assignment has been an insightful journey into web application development.
+- This assignment has been an insightful journey into web application development.
 It involved reviewing and featuring socks, creating a fictional company, implementing a feature-rich sock catalog, and enhancing the visual design with CSS customization.
 The development process was well-documented, and the application was submitted as per the assignment guidelines.

+                                *(Finally Done with it)*
+                                       * The End *